 PowerChurch is a complete church accounting software, membership management, and recordkeeping system for growing churches.
 It offers a setup assistant for fast and accurate setup and lets users track budgets, print accounts payable, create invoices and accept payments from accounts receivable customers, and generate reports and graphs.

-Unlike Aplos, PowerChurch offers integrated payroll processing complete with direct deposits or printed paychecks as part of its standard package — for Aplos, payroll is listed as a popular add-on.
+Unlike Aplos, PowerChurch offers integrated payroll software as part of its standard package — for Aplos, payroll is listed as a popular add-on.
 Social Security exemptions, pre-tax deductions, and withholding amounts are all calculated automatically, and quarterly payroll returns can be printed or transmitted electronically.

 PowerChurch’s desktop-based software is available for a one-time purchase of $395 as a download or $415 for physical disks.
 It supports unlimited users and installations but only works on Windows computers.